Merry Christmas and Happy Holidays!

 Roasted Green Bean Bacon Bundles

 Green bean bundles provide a bite of delicious color to our dinner plates with a bit of bacon and buttery brown sugar sweetness.
-They retain a very light crunch to add some texture and complexity.
+They retain a light crunch to add some texture and complexity.

 Orange Infused Pecan Pie